MrDucky2025/MMP-Injector/README.md

 > ⚠️ If you use this source, please **give credit** to ByteCode And Me Thanks.
 > ⚠️ Credits to the orginal creator bytecode.
-> ⚠️ Credits to kitoscode for the ic bypass.
+> ⚠️ Credits to kitodoescode for the ic bypass.

 - Join Our Discord Server https://discord.gg/EqaRm2KqUk